 - Cardiomyopathy: An abnormality of the structure of the heart that decreases heart function.
 When the heart is not able to pump blood to the body properly, this is called heart failure.

-Most people don’t think about the stomach and GI tract when they experience chest pain, but it’s a common source of chest discomfort.
+Most people don’t think about the stomach and GI tract when they experience chest pain, but these areas are actually common sources of chest discomfort.
 The following are gastrointestinal causes of chest pain:

-- Acid Reflux: A digestive disease in which the stomach acid or bile irritates the lining of the food pipe.
+- Acid Reflux: A digestive disease in which stomach acid or bile irritates the lining of the esophagus (food pipe).
 Pain usually occurs after eating or when lying down at night.
 Acid reflux is commonly referred to as heartburn.
 Sometimes, acid reflux causes minor heart burn or indigestion but other times it can cause more severe chest pain.

-- Gallstones: The gallbladder is a small pouch by the liver on the upper right abdomen that stores extra digestive juices.
+- Gallstones: The gallbladder is a small pouch by the liver in the upper right abdomen that stores extra digestive juices.
 Sometimes, the digestive juices will harden into gallstones.
-Gallstones may not have symptoms but commonly cause upper abdominal pain, right upper back pain or chest pain after eating.
+Gallstones may not show symptoms but commonly cause upper abdominal pain, right upper back pain, or chest pain after eating.
 Gallstones that cause symptoms may need surgical removal.

 - Cholecystitis: An infection of the gallbladder.
 This is commonly caused by stones that block the tube leading from the gallbladder to the small intestine.
 An infected gallbladder requires surgical removal.